WebAssembly/spec/spectec/test-prose/TEST.md

     - C.LOCALS[x] is lct.

 Packtype_ok
-- the packed type packtype is valid.
+- the packed type packtype is always valid.

 Storagetype_ok
 - the storage type storagetype_u1 is valid if: